sanger-pathogens/Unicycler/README.md

 ### Running time

 Unicycler is thorough and accurate, but not particularly fast.
-The [direct long read bridging](#direct-long-read-bridging) step of the pipeline can take a while to complete.
+The [direct long-read bridging](#direct-long-read-bridging) step of the pipeline can take a while to complete.
 Two main factors influence the running time: the number of long reads (more reads take longer to align) and the genome size/complexity (finding bridge paths is more difficult in complex graphs).

 Unicycler may only take an hour or so to assemble a small, simple genome with low depth long reads.
 On the other hand, a complex genome with many long reads may take 12 hours to finish or more.
 If you have a very high depth of long reads, you can make Unicycler run faster by subsampling for only the longest reads.